SOCIETY OF ’67 ▷ PROGRAMS ▷ TRAINEE GRANTS

 Award Administration Information

-• Award Notices: Award notices will be issued from the APC Society of '67 by the week of December 19, 2022.
+• Award Notices: Award notices for projects in 2024 will be issued from the Society of '67 the week of December 18, 2023.

 • Reporting: All awardees are required to submit to the Society of '67: (1) a mid-term progress report (at the halfway point of the projected timeline in the proposal, and (2) a final report due no later than 30 days past the award period end date.
 Failure to submit a timely progress report may result in departmental exclusion from future award opportunities and support.
 The APC Society of ’67 reserves the right to contact awardees/sponsors periodically to continue tracking progress and outcomes of the resulting awards.